liang-bo96/Eelbrain/doc/development.rst

 Pull Request Workflow
 ^^^^^^^^^^^^^^^^^^^^^

 We follow a standard Git workflow.
 For more details, see `GitHub's Pull Request documentation <https://docs.github.com/en/pull-requests>`_.
+Keep pull requests small and focused for faster reviews and easier merges; the steps below outline the recommended workflow.

 0. **Create a Fork** of [Eelbrain](https://github.com/Eelbrain/Eelbrain).
 1. **Create a Branch**: Create a new branch from ``main`` for each feature or fix.